johndowd/GamePlan/README.md

 - [ ] Pagination
 - [ ] Footer on page
 - [ ] Data visualation at /games to see most popular games on the site
+- [ ] controller tests for api endpoints
+- [ ] model level tests for methods

 # Technologies Used